+JosephStewart'sCanal/Parson'sCreek

+MD Route 16 and Parson's Creek Taylors Island, MD 21669

+NO PUBLIC ACCESS

+Track II

-Joe and Nelley Keene escaped slavery with their eight children via Stewart's Canal in April 1832.
-The canal is now recognized as a Network to Freedom site.
-Next Site Continue southwest on MD 16 past Stewart's Canal and take the first left onto Smithville Road.
+Continue southwest on MD 16 past Stewart's Canal and take the first left onto Smithville Road.
 Travel for about 0.5 mile and stop at New Revived Church on the right.

-Previous Site Head east on MD 16 for about 2.5 miles to Madison Canning House Road.
+Head east on MD 16 for about 2.5 miles to Madison Canning House Road.
 Turn left onto Madison Canning House Road.
 Turn right and park by the boat ramp behind the fire station.
 Over a period of 20 years, 1810-1832, enslaved and free blacks dug this seven-mile canal through the marsh by hand.
 It was a grueling and sometimes deadly endeavor.

 The wealthy, powerful, and slave-holding Stewart family owned large tracts of timber, shipyards, a store, and a mill near here.
 Joseph Stewart, Anthony Thompson, and nearby landowners designed this canal to float their logs and agricultural products to the ships at nearby wharves in Madison Bay.

 Through her work on the docks and in the forests, Harriet learned the secret networks of communication that were the provenance of African-American men, particularly those employed as mariners, carrying timber and other goods to cities and towns around the Chesapeake Bay and into Delaware, Pennsylvania and New England.
 Beyond the watchful eye of white masters, they spoke of freedom in the North, the safe places along the way and the dangers in between.
 Feeding her own growing resentment of slavery's injustices, the free world beyond the shores of Dorchester County emboldened Harriet.

 In December 1854, after she had escaped to the north, Tubman communicated to her three brothers through Jacob Jackson, a Madison resident and free black veterinarian.
 Hearing through the secret maritime communication network that her brothers were about to be sold, she let Jackson know through a coded letter that she was ready to rescue them.
 Jackson lived south of this canal, and his former home site is now protected as part of the Harriet Tubman Underground Railroad National Historical Park.

 A few miles down the byway, just past Smithville Road, you will find a restaurant, a marina, and camping.

-11 New Revived Church BYWAY MARKER 4350 Smithville Road Taylors Island, MD 21669
+New Revived Church

+BYWAY MARKER 4350 Smithville Road Taylors Island, MD 21669

-Track IIa; also listen to Track IIb while driving to site I2: Button's Creek.
+Track 12a; also listen to Track 12b while driving to site 13: Button's Creek.

 The New Revived United Methodist Church, once known as Jefferson Methodist Episcopal Church, was established in Smithville in 1876.
 Before the Civil War, Methodist Camp Meetings were popular in the area.

 Following the Civil War, four African-American churches, including this one, were built in nearby local communities.
 In I 864, Malone Methodist Episcopal Church on White Marsh Road was the first to be established, followed by Christ Rock Methodist Episcopal Church near Cambridge in I 875, then Jefferson Methodist Episcopal Church here in I 876, and St. Paul's United Methodist Church in Harrisville in I 880.

 One by one, the churches closed their doors following World War II as families moved away and the number of congregants declined.
 Today, people from each of these four congregations are part of the New Revived United Methodist Church congregation.

 Harriet Tubman's brother, William

 Henry Ross Stewart, married Harriet

 Parker, a free woman from Smithville,

 around 1850.
 In late 1854, Harriet

 Tubman helped three of her brothers

 escape to Canada, including William

 Henry.
 His wife joined him with their

 two small children in 1855.
 Marriages

 between members of these neighboring

 communities illustrate the social

 interaction between free and enslaved

 people before the end of the Civil War

 and emancipation.

-New Revived Church is one of four traditionally black churches in the area that were founded immediately following the Civil War and emancipation.